 • sweating, fever;

-• kidney failure;
+• renal failure;

-• decrease in myocardial contractility, cardiac decompensation.
+• decreased myocardial contractility, cardiac decompensation.

 Negative consequences for women

-There is a special situation when it is necessary to apply anesthesia in women - this is a caesarean section.
+There is a special situation when it is necessary to use anesthesia in women - this is a caesarean section.
 There are several methods of general anesthesia, each of which has certain advantages and disadvantages.

 • the appearance of inflammation of the bronchi and lung tissue (more often in the presence of ether in the mixture);

-• the child's breathing may be weakened.
+• The child's breathing may become weakened.

 Intravenous anesthesia can damage the neurons of the fetal brain, cause instability in pressure and pulse rate, and fluctuations in respiratory activity.
-Therefore, most often it is replaced with spinal or epidural anesthesia.
+Therefore, it is most often replaced with spinal or epidural anesthesia.
 They are also not completely safe, as they provoke hypotension in the mother and oxygen starvation in the fetus.

 General anesthesia: consequences for men